-Contagion
+After Jan.
+6, threats and disinformation take hold across the U.S.

 “I’d take part in it,” he continued.
 “I’d just need someone else to be the leader.”

-Jackie Alemany, Hannah Allam, Emma Brown, Alice Crites, Peter Hermann, Tom Jackman, Carol D. Leonnig, Marianna Sotomayor, Julie Tate and Rachel Weiner in Washington; Jeremy Duda in Phoenix, Az.; Mark Shavin in Kennesaw, Ga.; and McKenzie Beard, Caroline Cliona Boyle, Heather MacNeil, Aneeta Mathur-Ashton, Vanessa Montalbano, Megan Ruggles, Nick Trombola and Carley Welch with the American University-Washington Post practicum program contributed to this report.
+Jackie Alemany, Hannah Allam, Emma Brown, Alice Crites, Tom Jackman, Carol D. Leonnig, Marianna Sotomayor, Julie Tate and Rachel Weiner in Washington; Jeremy Duda in Phoenix, Az.; Mark Shavin in Kennesaw, Ga.; and McKenzie Beard, Caroline Cliona Boyle, Heather MacNeil, Aneeta Mathur-Ashton, Vanessa Montalbano, Megan Ruggles, Nick Trombola and Carley Welch with the American University-Washington Post practicum program contributed to this report.